Phenoxybenzamine

-Phenoxybenzamine (marketed under the trade names Dibenzyline and Dibenyline) is a non-selective, irreversible alpha blocker.
+Phenoxybenzamine (PBZ), sold under the brand names Dibenzyline and Dibenyline, is a non-selective, irreversible alpha blocker.

 Uses

 It is used in the treatment of hypertension, and specifically that caused by pheochromocytoma.
 It has a slower onset and a longer-lasting effect compared with other alpha blockers.

 It was also the first alpha blocker to be used for treatment of benign prostatic hyperplasia, although it is currently seldom used for that indication due to unfavourable side effects.

 It has been used in the treatment of hypoplastic left heart syndrome.

 It is also used in complex regional pain syndrome (CRPS) type 1 due to its antiadrenergic effects.
 It has shown to be beneficial if used in the first 3 months of the CRPS diagnosis.

 Investigational

 Phenoxybenzamine has long been known to block ejaculation without affecting semen quality or ability to achieve orgasm, which could make it an effective male contraceptive.
 This effect is completely reversible, and is believed to be the result of alpha-1 adrenoceptor blockade in the longitudinal muscles of the vas deferens.
 A dose of 20 mg/day results in aspermia due to reversible paralyzing effects on the vas deferens, ampulla, and ejaculatory ducts.
 Due to these actions, phenoxybenzamine is also useful for the treatment of premature ejaculation in men.